 Depending on your situation, a physical therapist may prescribe exercises with various devices to help regain your strength.
 They may also use massage, heat and ice to treat pain and ultrasound to provide deep heating to soft tissues in the body.

-Our rehab specialists provide assessments and create an individualized plan for your particular situation.
-They'll provide instruction in activities and help you with the therapy to regain your overall strength, mobility and endurance.
+Our rehab specialists assess and create an individualized plan for your situation.
+They provide instruction in activities and help you with the therapy to regain your overall strength, mobility and endurance.

 Our speech-language pathologists help improve your communication skills and issues related to speech, swallowing, memory and thinking.
 Speech therapy is beneficial to patients who have been impacted by an injury, surgery or neuromuscular diagnosis or have a hearing impairment or a condition that makes swallowing difficult.

 - Dietary services: Our licensed dietitians can help you establish healthy eating habits that will support your healing journey.

 - Rehabilitation nursing: We have specially trained rehab nurses who provide 24-hour personal care and support for your functional and medical needs